Architecting Teams for High-performance Outcomes & Scale

 What I learned: Failure is the fastest teacher if you’re honest about it.
 Most people quit at attempt three.
 The breakthrough comes after you stop blaming the tools and start understanding the problem.

-The need: Same as Jenny — but this time I understood the problem well enough to solve it properly.
+The need: Same as Jenny — but this time I understood the problem well enough to solve it.
+ADHD-first design as the core principle: every feature asks whether it reduces cognitive load or adds to it.
+If it adds, it doesn’t ship.

 The need: Lighthaus worked as a personal tool.
 Could it become a product?
 If I can’t sell the app, maybe I can sell myself to sell the app.
 Nobody was building AI assistants focused on neurodivergent people.